JustLikeIcarus/kohana-doctrinemigrations/README.md

 **You should make sure to disable this module on your production environment!**

-The Doctrine Migrations module is tested with Doctrine v1.2.2 and requires that it already be installed in the vendor directory (application/vendor/doctrine/).
+The Doctrine Migrations module is tested with Doctrine v1.2.2.
+You should run `git submodule update --init` to load Doctrine into the vendor directory of this module.
 Additionally, you should create a directory for your migration classes that is located in your application directory (application/migrations/).

 To run from the command line, execute this command from the directory that has your index.php file: `php index.php --uri=doctrinemigrations/index`.
 This will